Western Animation: PB&J Otter

 - Baseball Episode: "Mama Peanut" has Peanut playing baseball with Munchy and Flick.

-- Baths Are Fun: "Tub 'O Butter" had Peanut and Jelly in the bath singing about how fun it was.
-Then, however, their little sister Baby Butter didn't want to take a bath, so they had to find a creative way to make it fun for her.
+- Baths Are Fun: "Tub 'O Butter" has Peanut and Jelly trying to find a creative way to make it fun for Butter.
 They eventually managed it by getting her to take a bath in a tub that was being used to hold potatoes.

 - Bindle Stick: When Flick fantasizes about running away in "Ducking Out On Valentine's Day," there is one sitting next to him in the train he's riding on.